Vairocana Mandala – #3

 Access a wide range of pre-designed elements and patterns to incorporate into your artwork.

-Bodhisattva Mandala Sketch has bodhisattva in the center of the mandala with lotus and ornamental rings around and flowers in the corner.
+White Tara Mandala Sketch has features of White Tara in the center of the mandala with beautiful lotus and fire ring, surrounded by and an auspicious symbol and ornamental flower in the background.

 The Vairocana Mandala, featuring a knot design, showcases the Vairocana Buddha at its center, surrounded by decorative rings of flowers and lotuses, with knots positioned at the corners.